Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

 Step 2: Install the Correct Driver from AUR

-Install the specific Realtek driver (r8126-dkms) tailored for your chipset:
+Install the specific Realtek driver (r8126-dkms) for the RTL8126 chipset:

 1